enshikuku/e-learning/README.md

-# E-learning portal by Shikuku Emmanuel #
+# E-learning portal by Shikuku Emmanuel for ELDOHUB capstone#